ronitgav/python_projects/README.md

 11) get_first_and_last.py
     This program takes a list as its input and outputs the first and last elements in that input

+12) remove_dups.py
+    This program removes duplicates of a list.

+13) reverse_list_words.py
+    This program takes a sentence and reverses it.

+14) password_gen.py
+    This program takes a strength: weak, medium, strong and generates a password based on the desired strength